To Bag is to Prune

-Using $\hat{y}_{t+1}$ \textit{in situ} of $y_{t+1}$ in SETAR and $\hat{\boldsymbol{S}}$ \textit{in situ} of $\boldsymbol{S}$ in a tree generate problems of the same nature.
-At each step, the expected composition of $\hat{\boldsymbol{S}}$ is indeed $\boldsymbol{S}$.\footnote{This notion can be formalized by defining the expectation in terms of indicator functions for each candidate observation.
-Each observation at each cutting step is expected to be classified in the right one of two groups.} However, just like the recursive forecasting problem, the expected \textit{terminal} subset is defined as an expectation over a recursion of nonlinear operators.
-Using $\hat{\boldsymbol{S}}$ rather than the unobserved $\boldsymbol{S}$ at each step does \textit{not} deliver the desired expectation.
+Using $\hat{y}_{t+1}$ instead of $y_{t+1}$ in SETAR and $\hat{L}$ instead of $L$ in a tree generate problems of the same nature.
+At each step, the expected composition of $\hat{L}$ is indeed $L$.
+However, just like the recursive forecasting problem, the expected \textit{terminal} subset is defined as an expectation over a recursion of non-linear operators.
+Using $\hat{L}$ rather than the unobserved $L$ at each step does \textit{not} deliver the desired expectation.
 Intuitively, getting the right $k$ and $c$ out of many possible combinations is unlikely.
-These small errors are reflected in $\hat{\boldsymbol{S}} \neq \boldsymbol{S}$ which is taken \textit{as given} by the next step.
+These small errors are reflected in $\hat{L} \neq L$ which is taken \textit{as given} by the next step.
 Those errors eventually trickle down with absolutely no guarantee that they average out.
 In short, the direct CART procedure produces an unreliable estimate of a greedily constructed predictor $\mathcal{T}(X_i)$ because it takes as given at each step something that is not given, but estimated.
 Since $\mathcal{C}$ is a non-linear operator, this implies that the mean itself is not exempted from bias.